Learning Long-Range Representations with Equivariant Messages: Background

 \section{Background}

-\paragraph{Machine learning interatomic potentials} Under the \cite{bo1927} approximation, which decouples the nuclear and the electronic degrees of freedom, the atoms in a molecule or material move on a potential energy surface (\pes) $E = E\left(\curlyset{(\R_i,Z_i)}{i=1...N}\right)$ where $\R_i$ and $Z_i$ are positions and atomic numbers for the $N$ atoms; in a periodic system, i.e., crystals or liquids, the arrangement of $N$ atoms is repeated periodically in space, described by a cell matrix $\cell$.
-The forces, which drive the dynamics of the atoms, are defined as the derivatives $\F_i = - \grad_{\R_i} E$.
+\paragraph{Machine learning interatomic potentials} Under the \cite{bo1927} approximation, which decouples the nuclear and the electronic degrees of freedom, the atoms in a molecule or material move on a potential energy surface (\pes) $E = E\left(\curlyset{(\R_i,Z_i)}{i=1...N}\right)$ where $\R_i$ and $Z_i$ are positions and atomic numbers for the $N$ atoms; in a periodic system, i.e., materials or liquids, the arrangement of $N$ atoms is repeated periodically in space, described by three cell vectors $\curlyset{\vc_a}{a=1,2,3}$ and corresponding integer offsets $\curlyset{n_a}{a=1,2,3}$ so that each position $\R_i$ is associated with the replicas $\curlyset{\R_i + \sum_{a=1}^3 n_a \vc_a}{\vn \in \wholes^3}$.
+The energy is then computed for the positions in the unit cell ($\vn = 0$) considering their interactions with the infinite \scare{crystal} system.
+The forces, which drive the dynamics of the atoms, are defined as derivatives of the energy $\F_i = - \grad_{\R_i} E$.
 Traditionally, this \pes has been approximated by physics-inspired analytical expressions, called force fields, that are parametrized manually or through global optimization.
-In the past decades, in tandem with the increasing availability of large datasets of quantum mechanical reference data, \mlps (\cite{ucsgpstm2021}) have emerged as a less computationally efficient, but more accurate, data-driven alternative to these classical force fields.
+In the past decades, in tandem with the increasing availability of large datasets of quantum mechanical reference data, \mlps have emerged as a less computationally efficient, but more accurate, data-driven alternative.